Codecademy/docs/content/cpp/concepts/strings/terms/substr/substr.md

 ---
-Title: '.substr()'
+Title: ".substr()"
-Description: 'Returns a portion of a string specified by a starting position and length.'
+Description: "Returns a portion of a string specified by a starting position and length."
 Subjects:
-  - 'Computer Science'
+  - "Computer Science"
-  - 'Game Development'
+  - "Game Development"
 Tags:
-  - 'Strings'
+  - "Strings"
-  - 'Methods'
+  - "Methods"
 CatalogContent:
-  - 'learn-c-plus-plus'
+  - "learn-c-plus-plus"
-  - 'paths/computer-science'
+  - "paths/computer-science"
 ---

 The **`.substr()`** method returns a portion of a string specified by a starting position and length.